Jazzyy ‘BK Jazzy’ Mulani: Who Is Pop Smoke’s Rumored Girlfriend?

-While rapper Pop Smoke was famous for his rhymes, he was also engaged in a rumored relationship with girlfriend Jazzyy Mulani, according to StarsOffline.
+Pop Smoke‘s rumored girlfriend was Jazzyy Mulani, according to StarsOffline.
 Unfortunately, given news of Pop Smoke’s death — as reported earlier on Wednesday — it looks like this purported romance has been cut short in a tragic fashion.

 Mulani, also known as BK Jazzy, holds some sway as an Instagram model and influencer.
 With over 300,000 followers on the popular social media platform, it appears her star is beginning to rise.
 However, despite their seeming romance, neither Pop Smoke nor Mulani publicly acknowledged any relationship on their respective social media profiles.